kraftanmelding/portfolio_reporting/README.md

 You need:
 - Python 3.10 or newer installed on your computer
-- Access to Captiva Portal API (you'll need an API key)
+- Access to Kaia Solutions Portal API (you'll need an API key)
 - Internet connection to reach the API

 ## Installation